fthain/command-line/readme.txt

 # To change all names in /tmp/FOO to lowercase:
 find.pl -de 'my $orig = $_; tr/A-Z/a-z/; rename($orig, $_)' /tmp/FOO

-# To concatenate files recursively:
+# To concatenate files recursively (the -f is a perl snippet here):
-find.pl -0ef . | xargs -0 cat
+find.pl -0e -f . | xargs -0 cat

 # To match filenames using regexp (more succinct than a series of globs):
 find.pl -e '/[.]cc?$/' .